Matt Cain, CEO

-Ravi Mayuram, Vice President, Engineering
+Ravi Mayuram, SVP, Products and Engineering

 Ravi Mayuram is responsible for product development and delivery of Couchbase NoSQL offerings.
-He comes to Couchbase from Oracle where he was a senior director of engineering leading innovations in the areas of recommender systems and social graph, search and analytics, and lightweight client frameworks.
+He comes to Couchbase from Oracle where he was a senior director of engineering leading innovations in the areas of recommender systems and social graph, search, and analytics, and lightweight client frameworks.
 He was also responsible for kickstarting the cloud collaboration platform.
-Previously in his career, Ravi has held senior technical and management positions at BEA, Siebel, Informix and HP in addition to couple of start ups including BroadBand office, a Kleiner Perkins funded venture.
+Previously in his career, Ravi has held senior technical and management positions at BEA, Siebel, Informix, and HP in addition to a couple of start ups including BroadBand office, a Kleiner Perkins funded venture.
 Ravi holds a MS in Mathematics from University of Delhi.

 Frank Artale, Partner, Ignition Partners

 Frank Artale was most recently Group Vice President, Business Development at Citrix Systems.
 He has over 26 years of experience in the software industry and was responsible for all aspects of Citrix’s business development with software and hardware technology partners.
 Frank joined Citrix from XenSource where he was responsible for strategic marketing and business development.
 Prior to XenSource, Artale was a founder and CEO of Consera Software, a management software company, which was acquired by HP in 2004.
 Before founding Consera, Frank was Vice President of the Windows Solutions Group for VERITAS Software, where he oversaw overall product strategy of the Windows targeted solutions.
-He also held the position of General Manager In the Windows 2000 Group at Microsoft Corporation, one of the many and varied product management and sales positions he held during his nine-year career with the company.
-Frank attended Polytechnic Institute of New York as a Board of Trustees Scholar where he studied Electrical Engineering and Computer Science.
+He also held the position of General Manager in the Windows 2000 Group at Microsoft Corporation, one of the many and various product management and sales positions he held during his nine-year career with the company.
+Frank attended the Polytechnic Institute of New York as a Board of Trustees Scholar where he studied Electrical Engineering and Computer Science.

 Kevin Efrusy, Accel Partners

 Kevin joined Accel in 2003.
 His background is primarily as an entrepreneur and operating executive.
 He served two stints as an entrepreneur-in-residence at Kleiner Perkins Caufield and Byers where he started Corio, an ASP/SaaS pioneer which went public on Nasdaq and was acquired by IBM in 2005.
 Later he built and served as the first CEO of IronPlanet, an online marketplace for heavy equipment with current annual gross sales over $500M.
-Prior to KPCB, Kevin worked at Zip2 and Bain & Company.
+Prior to KPCB, Kevin worked at Zip2 and Bain Company.
 Kevin focuses primarily on two areas for investment: consumer internet services and SaaS/open source software.
 Within consumer services, he sourced Accel's investment in Facebook, and led Accel's investments in Groupon, Tumri, RAMP, Metacafe, Medio Systems, and Mig33.
 Within SaaS/open source software, he led investments or serves on the boards of Xensource (acquired by Citrix for $500M), Genius, SpringSource (acquired by VMWare for $420M), Terracotta, Aptana, and Couchbase.
 He also served on the board of BBN Technologies (acquired by Raytheon).
 Kevin has an MSEE, BSEE, and BA in Economics all from Stanford University, and an MBA from the Stanford Graduate School of Business where he was an Arjay Miller scholar.

 Paul Santinelli, North Bridge Venture Partners

-Paul Santinelli joined the team at North Bridge Venture Partners in 2005, focusing on investments in open source, software, security, internet applications and infrastructure and communications.
+Paul Santinelli joined the team at North Bridge Venture Partners in 2005, focusing on investments in open source, software, security, internet applications, infrastructure and communications.
 Previously, he served as director of Red Hat Network and was responsible for product definition, strategy, engineering, product management, marketing and lifecycle management for the company's flagship software services offering.
 Paul also served as the director of global information systems and technology during his tenure at Red Hat.
 Prior to Red Hat, Paul was founder and CEO of NOCpulse, Inc., a Silicon Valley software startup focused on delivering the next generation enterprise systems management platform (acquired by Red Hat in October 2002).
 While at NOCpulse, Paul was nominated for the Ernst and Young Entrepreneur of the Year Award in 2002.
 Before founding NOCpulse, Paul was chief technology officer of Global Center and vice president of technology for Global Crossing, a telecommunications company that built and operated the world's first independent global fiber optic network.
 During the past 12 years, Paul has held various engineering, product management and marketing positions in companies including Red Hat, IBM, Lotus Development and Compuware.
 Prior to North Bridge, Paul served on the advisory boards of Arrowpoint Communications (acquired by Cisco), Inflow, Kiva Software (acquired by Netscape), Mobility.net (acquired by Software.com) and One Secure (acquired by Netscreen).
 Paul received a BS from Emerson College in Boston.